MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Upgrades a Service Fabric cluster.

 ### [Start-ServiceFabricNode](Start-ServiceFabricNode.md)
-Starts a Service Fabric node.
+**OBSOLETE**.
+Please use the [Start-ServiceFabricNodeTransition](./Start-ServiceFabricNodeTransition.md) cmdlet instead.

 ### [Start-ServiceFabricNodeTransition](Start-ServiceFabricNodeTransition.md)
-Initiates an operation to start or stop a Service Fabric node.
+Initiates an operation to start or stop a Service Fabric cluster node.

 ### [Start-ServiceFabricPartitionDataLoss](Start-ServiceFabricPartitionDataLoss.md)
-Starts to perform a data loss test on a partition.
+Initiates a data loss fault operation on a partition of a stateful Service Fabric service.
+For details about how to invoke a data loss operation, see the [Invoke Data Loss](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-use-data-loss-api) article.
+The various ways to specify or to choose the partition to invoke data loss on are below.

 ### [Start-ServiceFabricPartitionQuorumLoss](Start-ServiceFabricPartitionQuorumLoss.md)
-Initiates an operation to put a partition into quorum loss.
+Initiates a fault to put a partition into quorum loss.
+The various ways to specify or to choose the partition to invoke quorum loss on are below.

 ### [Start-ServiceFabricPartitionRestart](Start-ServiceFabricPartitionRestart.md)
 Initiates the restart of a stateful service partition.